-Course Level: Scholarships are offered for training and masters programme at a Flemish university or university college in Belgium.
+Course Level: Scholarships are offered for training and masters programmes at a Flemish university or university college in Belgium.

 Scholarship Provider: VLIR-UOS